desnesn/beaker.dn.rpms/README.md

 #### 1.3) SLES - DISTRO IMPORT

-Beaker is able to import sles distro normally (just not the date) due to SLES' .treeinfo, thus, this is enough to start at this moment:
+Beaker is able to import sles distro normally (just not the date) due to SLES' .treeinfo, thus, this is enough at this moment:

 ~~~
 # Import SLES-15 SP2 on ppc64le